 Placement

 Placement is a procedure by which instructors determine the proper level of instruction for students.
 A placement test is given to each new student during orientation to determine the proper level of instruction.
 During the first week of class, instructors administer pretests and carefully review each students performance.
-Adjustments may be made if any students have demonstrated English proficiency above the level they are currently in.
+Adjustments may be made by the CELCIS Chair if any students have demonstrated English proficiency above the level they are currently in.
 These procedures ensure that students get full benefit from the program as they progress through the levels.

 Step 1: New student testing (orientation)